ConsenSysDiligence/smart-contract-best-practices/docs/recommendations.md

 }
 ```

-One way to handle this is to check the value of a variable before negation and throw if it's equal to the `INT_MIN`.
+One way to handle this is to check the value of a variable before negation and throw if it's equal to the `MIN_INT`.
 Another option is to make sure that the most negative number will never be achieved by using a type with a higher capacity (e.g. `int32` instead of `int16`).

 ## Solidity specific recommendations